SebblKi/AAE4011-Assignment1-Q3/README.md

 Detection accuracy could be improved by training the YOLO model on a custom dataset containing images captured from drone cameras.
 This would allow the model to better adapt to aerial viewpoints.

-Another option would be to use a larger YOLO model (for example YOLOv8m or YOLOv8l), which could improve accuracy at the cost of increased computational requirements.
+Another option would be to use a larger or newer YOLO model (for example YOLOv11m), which could improve accuracy at the cost of increased computational requirements.

 ---